MOTUS PRIVACY NOTICE

-Motus is headquartered in the United States and, regardless of where you use our Services or otherwise provide information to us, your information may be transferred to, maintained, and processed by Motus and our service providers in the United States or other jurisdictions in which we or they operate.
+Motus is headquartered in the United States and, regardless of where you use our Services or otherwise provide information to us, your information will usually be transferred to, maintained, and processed by Motus and our service providers in the United States or other jurisdictions in which we or they operate.
 Please note that privacy laws, regulations, and standards in the jurisdictions in which your information may be maintained and processed may not be equivalent to the laws in your country of residence and such information may be subject to lawful access by U.S. or other foreign courts, law enforcement, and governmental authorities.

 YOUR CALIFORNIA PRIVACY RIGHTS

 On January 1, 2020, the California Consumer Privacy Act (CCPA) went into effect.
 The law requires companies to notify California residents about how their data is collected, used, and shared, and in some cases gives them rights to access and delete that data.
-This section provides Motus’s disclosures as required by the CCPA.
+This section provides Motus’ disclosures as required by the CCPA.
 These disclosures supplement and incorporate the statements in the other portions of the Privacy Notice.
 This section applies to all visitors, users, and others who reside in the State of California.